 Subsequent endorsement (deed of variation) process

-• addition of concessions not previously requested, or new concessions not previously available
+• addition of new concessions not previously requested or not previously available

 Your business needs to apply to MigrationNT for subsequent endorsement.
 This can be done by completing an online application through the NT DAMA portal and submitting with the supporting documentation as outlined at step 1 in our step-by-step guide.